 Beyond retail, DragonForce affiliates have been active across healthcare, manufacturing, and professional services.
 Sector selection appears largely affiliate-driven — individual affiliates bring their own access and sector knowledge; the DragonForce cartel supplies infrastructure.

-- FAKEUPDATES (SocGholish) infections used as a beachhead, enabling DragonForce and RansomHub affiliates to take over existing access sold by initial access brokers
+Initial access in attributed campaigns has followed consistent patterns: FAKEUPDATES (SocGholish) infections used as a beachhead, enabling DragonForce and RansomHub affiliates to take over existing access sold by initial access brokers; compromised VPN credentials for organisations without MFA on remote access; and exploitation of internet-facing appliances — edge devices and VPN concentrators — consistent with broader 2026 trends.

 Negotiation Patterns